 The requirements are set by individual employers and their education providers, so you should check what those are for any apprenticeship vacancy you wish to apply to.

-Once you secure a position as an apprentice, your employer will release you to study part-time at a university or education institution approved to deliver the relevant nursing or midwifery apprenticeship programme.
+Once you secure a position as an apprentice, your employer will release you to study part-time at a university or education institution approved to deliver the relevant nursing, midwifery or nursing associate apprenticeship programme.